Doing 100 jumping jacks a day is considered a beneficial method for improving fitness and potentially shedding weight.1

 Those with joint or muscle injuries and issues will find it in their best interest to avoid jumping jacks, but they may consult their physicians to confirm this before embarking on the training regimen.
 Pregnant women are usually recommended to get 20-30 minutes daily of moderate intensity activity and low impact aerobics are better than higher impact sports like gymnastics.

-Before embarking on doing 100 jumping jacks a day or even attempting some jumping jacks, pregnant women should always consult their doctors.
+Before embarking on doing 100 jumping jacks daily or even attempting some jumping jacks, pregnant women should always consult their doctors.

 1 Month 100 Jumping Jacks a Day Results (Pictures & Stories)